reframejs/reframe/docs/usage-manual.md

 ## Custom Server Framework (Express, Koa, ...)

-Check the [list of plugins](/docs/plugins.md) for a plugin that integrates the server framework you want to use with Reframe.
+Check the [list of plugins](/docs/plugins.md) for a plugin integrating the server framework you want to use.
 You can then get control over the server instance by runnning `$ reframe eject server`.

-If there isn't a plugin for the server framework you want, then run
-- `$ reframe eject server`
+If there isn't a plugin for the server framework you want, then run `$ reframe eject server` to get control over the server.
-- `$ reframe eject server-integration`
-to get full control over the integration of the current server framework and Reframe.
-At that point you can get rid of the current server framework and replace it any other server framework.
+At that point you can get rid of the current server framework and replace it another server framework.

 <br/>